 Namjoon was signed as the first trainee at BigHit in June 2010 and moved into the brand new dorm on August 14, 2010.

 Yoongi was also active in the underground rap scene as a teen, but in Daegu, where he grew up.
-He dabbled with making beats while a preteen and experimented with rapping, but didn’t do much officially until he joined the rap collective D-Town in May 2010 at the age of 17.
+He dabbled with making beats while a young teen and experimented with rapping, but didn’t do much officially until he joined the rap collective D-Town in May 2010 at the age of 17.
 He has also said in interviews that he was working at a studio at this time and sold some of his beats – you can hear one very early mix of his here.

 Yoongi used the name Gloss while performing with D-Town throughout the spring and summer of 2010 (the “yoon” part of his name translates to “gloss” in English).
 In addition to writing and performing with D-Town, he was also their producer and mixer – you can check out 518-062 which was produced by Yoongi and rapped by D-Town leader Nakshun, and Who Am I by rapper Reflow ft.
 Basick, also produced by Yoongi in this era.
 He also picked up breakdancing as a skill during this time.